JDRL96/Quantum-Classic-Miztli-Tic-Tac-Toe-/README.md

 	*	Huggingface speech recognition models used: patrickvonplaten/wav2vec2-large-xlsr-53-spanish-with-lm for Spanish and tyoc213/wav2vec2-large-xlsr-nahuatl" for Nahuatl.
-	*	Support Vector Machine (Classification) trained from the notebook 'svc.pkl' to recognize/filter the nahuatl numbers from 1 to 9.
+	*	Support Vector Machine (Classification) trained from the file 'svc.pkl' to recognize/filter the nahuatl numbers from 1 to 9.
-	*	Game demonstrations of classic and quantum Tic-Tac-Toe game with basic visualizations.
+	*	Game demonstrations of Classic and Quantum Tic-Tac-Toe game with basic visualizations.

 Numbers in Nahuatl:
 		1	  ce